JonathanTSilva/scriptize/README.md

 # scriptize

-➕ Improve maintainability, readability, and efficiency of your scripts by standardize your scripting environment .
+➕ Improve maintainability, readability, and efficiency of your scripts by standardize your scripting environment.

 ## Requirements